Turning Helix into an IDE with the help of WezTerm and CLI tools

 In a previous post titled debugging Rust in Helix,

-I introduced a workaround using codelldb to address the visualization issue related to string variables within lldb-vscode
+I introduced a workaround using codelldb to address the visualization issue related to string variables within lldb-vscode.

-However, the usage of codelldb
+However, the usage of codelldb presents some challenges:

 - We have to start the server first using

-- It is noticeably slow
+codelldb --port 13000 - It is noticeably slow

 - The Helix theme breaks when listing variables